bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 Persistent=false
 ```

 and do `systemctl daemon-reload`.
 This file overrides the timing of when systemd runs `bbb-record-core.target`.
-In the above example, recordings will start processing between 11pm and 3am at night.
+In the above example, recordings will start processing between 21:00 and 03:59.

 ## Video